 In July 2013, Josh and I opened up a new, bigger gallery called Wonderland, featuring the work of about a dozen artists, including myself.
 In a saturated market in Central Appalachia we were able to pay the rent the first six months on sales of my work alone, even after doubling my prices.
 Most of these paintings were made from photos Josh and I took one Summer's eve in Downtown Roanoke and part of a show called "Starry City Night."
 So many people had been telling me my style reminded them of Van Gogh, so I played up that angle and it worked.
 I likened my journey to his own travels from the Netherlands to the South of France, with Josh as my Theo.
 Except we sold stuff.
 Roanoke was clearly a great place to establish my career, but more than half of my new customers were from out of town, and I realized it was time to think beyond Roanoke.

 I noticed a photograph Andy Cohen had uploaded to Instagram of a New York City view that reminded me of Josh's photo of Roanoke.
 I had asked local photographers if I could use their photos for paintings and wondered if a celebrity would ever consider the same.
-Months later, at the end of 2014 I tweeted Andy the question, and just a few months after that, he uploaded a selfie I took with one of the paintings on his own Instagram.
+Months later, at the end of 2014 I tweeted Andy the question, and just a few months after that, in April 2015, he uploaded a selfie I took with one of the paintings on his own Instagram.
 The #impressionistagram @bravoandy series of work includes some of my favorite paintings to date and has been a real breakthrough project for me.
 So what will I do next?
 Stay tuned!